RoySegall/inline_devel/README.txt

 Future ideas:
 * All code written in the execute code form - will be saved.
 Good for when closing the window without notice.

+* Get list of the variables - drupal variables and variables that defined in other parts of drupal.